-The LSAT-India is the test designed by LSAC, specifically for use by law schools in India.
-The tests are administered in 15 cities across India.
-As discussed previously, the test is strikingly similar to the American version with regard to content: each test has four scored sections, and just like the US version, these include one Logic Games section, one Reading Comprehension section, and two Logical Reasoning sections.
+LSAC created the LSAT-India specifically for use by law schools in India and it’s available in 15 different cities.
+As discussed previously, the test is strikingly similar to the American version with regard to content.
+Each test has four scored sections, including one Logic Games section, one Reading Comprehension section, and two Logical Reasoning sections.

 The LSAT-India has begun to take hold among Indian law schools.
-In it’s first year, 65 law schools in India will use the LSAT-India for admissions purposes, and the number of test takers was around 4,000.
-While that total is still small in comparison to the number of LSAT takers in the US and Canada (where it is solidly over 100,000 test takers annually), for a new standardized test is is a promising start.
+In it’s first year, 65 law schools in India used the LSAT-India for admissions purposes.
+The number of test takers was around 4,000!
+This may be a small total in comparison to the number of LSAT takers in the US and Canada (over 100,000 test takers annually), but it is a promising start for a new standardized test.

-There are some interesting distinctions between the LSAT-India and the American version: test takers in India don’t have to sit through a fifth experimental section, nor is there a writing sample to contend with.
+There are some interesting distinctions between the LSAT-India and the American version.
+Test takers in India don’t have to sit through an experimental section or complete a writing sample.
 Interestingly, select sections of two of the tests provided (PrepTest No. 1 and PrepTest No. 2) include only four answer choices with each question.
-Although there are a few differences between the LSAT-India and the American version of the test, the PrepTests, although not perfect analogs, provide a good bit of free, additional LSAT practice.
+Even with a few differences between the LSAT-India and the American version of the test, the free LSAT-India test could provide a good bit of additional LSAT practice for any LSAT taker.

 Have questions about the LSAT-India?
 Please post them in the comments section!